Selective Pre-training for Private Fine-tuning: Abstract

 \section{Abstract}

-Suppose we want to train text prediction models in email clients or word processors.
-The models must preserve the privacy of user data and adhere to a specific fixed size to meet memory and inference time requirements.
-We introduce a generic framework to solve this problem.
-Specifically, we are given a public dataset $D_\text{pub}$ and a private dataset $D_\text{priv}$ corresponding to a downstream task $T$.
-How should we pre-train a fixed-size model $M$ on $D_\text{pub}$ and fine-tune it on $D_\text{priv}$ such that performance of $M$ with respect to $T$ is maximized and $M$ satisfies differential privacy with respect to $D_\text{priv}$?
-We show that pre-training on a {\em subset} of dataset $D_\text{pub}$ that brings the public distribution closer to the private distribution is a crucial ingredient to maximize the transfer learning abilities of $M$ after pre-training, especially in the regimes where model sizes are relatively small.
-Besides performance improvements, our framework also shows that with careful pre-training and private fine-tuning, {\em smaller models} can match the performance of much larger models, highlighting the promise of differentially private training as a tool for model compression and efficiency.
+Text prediction models, when used in applications like email clients or word processors, must protect user data privacy and adhere to model size constraints.
+These constraints are crucial to meet memory and inference time requirements, as well as to reduce inference costs.
+Building small, fast, and private domain-specific language models is a thriving area of research.
+In this work, we show that a careful pre-training on a \emph{subset} of the public dataset that is guided by the private dataset is crucial to train small language models with differential privacy.
+On standard benchmarks, small models trained with our new framework achieve state-of-the-art performance.
+In addition to performance improvements, our results demonstrate that smaller models, through careful pre-training and private fine-tuning, can match the performance of much larger models that do not have access to private data.
+This underscores the potential of private learning for model compression and enhanced efficiency.